Bath & Body Works Just Announced Its Biggest Sale Of The Summer

 Every six months, Bath & Body Works drops a huge semi-annual sale with 50-75% off the entire store.
 Brand loyalists and strategic shoppers alike track these scattered events and shop them hard, using the major price chops as an excuse to stock up on three-wick candles and cucumber-scented body lotion to last through the year — or at least the current season.

 Heading into summer, Bath & Body Works is running its biggest sale of the season, with up to 75% off select items both in stores and online.
-The sale started today, June 14th, and will extend as long as supplies last — which, knowing the historic fanfare around these semi-annual sales, probably won't be long.
+The sale is ongoing and will extend as long as supplies last — which, knowing the historic fanfare around these semi-annual sales, probably won't be long.

 Advertisement